Back to Blog

 Bank statements should not be older than 3 months from your interview date.
 Most universities require statements dated within 6 months for I-20 issuance.
 Get fresh statements 1-2 weeks before your interview if your existing ones are getting old.

-Look — financial questions aren't hard.
+Financial questions aren't hard.
 They're not trick questions.
-The officer just wants to know: can you afford this, and will you go home after?
+The officer wants two things: can you afford this, and will you go home.

-For a complete walkthrough of the F-1 process — from scheduling to visa pickup — see our comprehensive F-1 visa interview guide for Indian students.
+For the full F-1 process — from scheduling to visa pickup — see our complete F-1 visa interview guide for Indian students.

 Ready to practice financial questions?